PDAL/PDAL/doc/stages/filters.hexbin.rst

 Options
 -------

-edge_size
+_`edge_size`
   If not set, the hexbin filter will estimate a hex size based on a sample of the data.
 If set, hexbin will use the provided size in constructing the hexbins to test.

 sample_size
   How many points to sample when automatically calculating the edge size?
-[Default: **5000**]
+Only applies if edge_size_ is not explicitly set.
+[Default: 5000]

 threshold
-  Number of points that have to fall within a hexbin before it is considered "in" the data set.
-[Default: **15**]
+  Number of points that have to fall within a hexagon boundary before it is considered "in" the data set.
+[Default: 15]

 precision
   Coordinate precision to use in writing out the well-known text of the boundary polygon.
-[Default: **8**]
+[Default: 8]